+SEO tools generally work through a combination of two functions: Keyword research and site analysis.
 Keyword research tools can provide a list of keywords associated with a particular topic or term.
-These tools allow you to research various topics and identify popular keywords that may be worth incorporating into your content to improve search results.
+These tools allow you to research topics and identify popular keywords that may be worth incorporating into your content to improve search results.

 Site analysis tools target existing websites and are focused on analysis and recommendations for your current content.
-Most of these tools function by “crawling” your website or using site logs or tracking tools.
+Most of these tools function by crawling your website, or using site logs or tracking tools.

-Site analysis might also use web traffic logs, which provide information about who, when and where visitors originated from, or they may use a special embedded site element that allows them to capture views and other data when people visit your site.
-One of the most popular SEO and general site analytics tools, Google Analytics, uses this approach by embedding a tag on your website that end users do not see.
+Site analyses might also use web traffic logs, which provide information about the who, when and where behind your visitors.

+Site analysis tools may also use a special embedded site element that allows them to capture views and other data when people visit your site.
+One of the most popular SEO and general site analytics tools, Google Analytics, uses this approach by embedding an anonymous tag on your website that end users do not see.
 It allows Google Analytics to capture data about your site and how a visitor navigates it.

 How to choose an SEO tool

 When deciding on the best SEO tool for your company, first determine what functions are most important.
 A news site would likely focus more on content rankings and keywords, while a fashion commerce site might focus more on social media and backlink analysis.